-What Is Unfurling?
-The Complete Guide to Link Previews (2026)
+What Is URL Unfurling?
+Complete Guide + How to Test URL Metadata (2026)

 Definition

-Unfurling is the process where a URL automatically expands into a rich preview showing metadata such as the page title, description, and image when shared in messaging or social media platforms.
+URL unfurling is the process where a URL automatically expands into a rich preview showing metadata such as the page title, description, and image when shared on a social media platform or in a messaging app.

-When a user pastes a link into a social media platform, messaging app, or AI tool, the platform fetches the page's metadata and renders a visual preview card.
-This process is called link unfurling.
+When someone pastes a link into Slack, Twitter/X, Facebook, LinkedIn, Discord, iMessage, or an AI assistant, the platform fetches the page's metadata and renders a visual preview card.
+That entire process is called link unfurling (or URL unfurl for short) — and it's how billions of links are understood, shared, and clicked every day.

 → Test your link now — paste any URL into TryUnfurl.com